snhuber/moneyMaker/README.md

 This leverages the Interactive Brokers API and `ib_insync` python wrapper to return a single option contract.

 # Hi

+anthony testing to see which repo this is
 # Forked
 # Get Option
 `getOption.py` features a function to return a single option contract based on provided parameters.